smartcat-labs/cassandra-diagnostics/cassandra-diagnostics-core/COREMODULES.md

 #### Configuration

 You can specify slow query threshold (in ms) and list of keyspace.table_name for logging.
 All options are optional with default threshold of 25ms and all table logging.
+There is a slow query counter available that periodically reports the count of slow queries over the configured period.

 ```
 - module: io.smartcat.cassandra.diagnostics.module.slowquery.SlowQueryModule
   measurement: slow_query #optional
   options:
     slowQueryThresholdInMilliseconds: 25 #optional
+    slowQueryCountReportEnabled: false #optional
+    slowQueryCountReportPeriod: 1 #optional
+    slowQueryCountReportTimeunit: MINUTES #optional
     tablesForLogging: #optional
       - keyspace.table_name
   reporters: